zeroasiccorp/logik/docs/source/logik_demo.rst

 The logik_demo architecture has three types of I/O resources:

 * Clocks -- three clock signals are provided.
-All user clocks must map to one of three ports.
+All user clocks must map to one of these three ports.
 Designs with more than three clocks do not fit on this architectre.
 * GPIOs -- 64 general purpose I/Os are provided.
 Each GPIO is associated with one index of both the gpio_in port and the gpio_out port of the logik_demo top level.
 For example, once a user port is assigned to gpio_in[0], gpio_out[0] may not be used for a user output.
 * UMI interfaces -- logik_demo implements UMI interfaces as subsections of a wide I/O bus comprised of the umi_io_in and umi_io_out ports.
 Like the GPIOs, each bit of the UMI interface bus is associated with one index of both the umi_io_in and umi_io_out busses.
 For example, once a user port is assigned to umi_io_in[0], umi_io_out[0] may not be used for a user output.

+The table below enumerates the I/O ports in ebrick_demo and specifies their bus widths.
+All indices in the bit range are legal options for specifying pin constraints, provided that the GPIO and UMI input/output usage restrictions described above are observed.

 +------------+-----------+-----------+------------------------------------------+
 | Port Name  | Direction | Bit Range | Notes                                    |
 +------------+-----------+-----------+------------------------------------------+